mashu/EvolutionModels.jl/README.md

 # Create model and compute distances
 model = create_model(JC69Model, 0.1)

+# Compute distances using default method (analytical formula for supported models)
 result = compute_distances(model, seqs)

+# Or explicitly specify the method:
+result_analytical = compute_distances(model, seqs, method=:analytical)  # Fast, matches FastTree
+result_ml = compute_distances(model, seqs, method=:ml)                 # Slower but more accurate
+result_auto = compute_distances(model, seqs, method=:auto)            # Choose best method for model

 # Print the distance matrix
 print_distance_matrix(result)
 ```

-The resulting distance matrix contains maximum likelihood estimates of evolutionary times between sequences under the specified model.
-This can be used for:
+The resulting distance matrix contains evolutionary distances computed using either:
+- Analytical formulas (for JC69, K2P, HKY85) that match common phylogenetic software
+- Maximum likelihood estimation (for GTR and other models) that may be more accurate for highly diverged sequences

+These distances can be used for:
 - Phylogenetic tree reconstruction
 - Sequence clustering
 - Evolutionary rate estimation